qlik-oss/core-website/docs/services/qix-engine/script_syntax/interpretation_functions.md

 | text     | The text string to be evaluated. |
 | format   | String describing the format of the text string to be evaluated.
 If omitted, the date format set in the system variables in the data load script, or the operating system is used.

-**Examples and results:**

 The following example uses the date format M/D/YYYY.
 The date format is specified in the SET DateFormat statement at the top of the data load script.

-Add this example script to your app and run it.

 ```qlik
 Load *,